 We received a question at Ask About Islam: How do we communicate with God?
-So I am going to say a few words today about talking to God, how do we talk to God?
+I am going to say a few words today about talking to God.

 Muslims believe about God: Muslims believe that He created the heavens and the earth and everything in between.
 He’s Great and Almighty and His way out there; He’s far beyond anything we can imagine.
 But we also believe as Muslims that He knows every leaf that falls from every tree.
 We believe that He’s closer to us than our own jugular vein.
 He knows our secret thoughts.
 He knows everything about us.

 So this God in who we believe, Allah, is not just some remote god, He’s a god we can talk to.
 Now many people watching maybe saying: “Well, I’d like to talk to God but I don’t know what to do; I don’t know how to start.”

 We’ll talk about what Islam says in a moment, but just in a very general way: “How do we talk to God?”
 If you’ve never talked to God before, if you’ve never prayed, what you do?
 Well, what you do is you just start talking; it’s as simple as that you start talking: “God are You there?
 If You are there, listen to me.
 God if You are there, please help me.
 God if You are there, come into my life.
 O Allah, help me in this world.”
 That’s how we start, we just start talking.

 We must remember though that we can’t control God, God isn’t like a tap that we turn on and off.
 You know, we want something and we normally want the answer straight away.
 God isn’t like that, and God doesn’t answer us by fax machine.
 You know we ask Him something, He doesn’t send the answer five minutes later in a fax.
 He answers, He replies, but often not in the way that we expect.

 Listen to Him

 So what we must do, we must become receptive to listen to what God is saying to us.
 Because praying is talking and listening, it’s like a conversation between two people; it’s talking and listening.